khushi-attri/Multithreading-Using-Python/README.md

 Threading allows the code to split the matrix multiplication task into smaller parts that can run concurrently.
 Each thread handles a portion of the matrix computation, sharing memory space and potentially improving performance by utilizing multiple CPU cores.
-The main function orchestrates the creation and execution of threads, measures their performance, and plots the results.
+The main function does the creation and execution of threads, measures their performance, and plots the results.

 | No of Cores | Time Taken (sec) |
 |-------------|-------------------|